Professi/esta/README.md

 Information for english speaking People
 ---------------------------------------

 This project is intended to manage parent teacher days.
-At the moment this application is  only available in german.
-The english translation is still a work in progress.
+At the moment this application is  only available in german and english.
+The english translation is mostly done and only a few bits are left to translate.
 It is licensed under the GPLv3.

-For more Information contact Christian Ehringfeld (c[dot]ehringfeld[at]t-online[dot]de) or David Mock (d[dot]u[dot]mock[at]googlemail[dot]com).
+For more Information contact Christian Ehringfeld (c[dot]ehringfeld[at]t-online[dot]de) or David Mock (dumock[at]gmail[dot]com).